 Governmental Activities: The primary differences between the fund financial statements and the governmental activities relate to fixed assets, long-term receivables, and pension-related liabilities and deferred inflows and outflows.
-The School has no debt.

 The majority of School's operating revenues are generated from Total Program Funding as determined by the School Finance Act of 1994.
 Per pupil funding is comprised of general fund property taxes, specific ownership taxes, and state equalization as enumerated above.